newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes.md

 issuingAgency: New Jersey Division of Revenue and Enterprise Services
 formName: NJ-Reg
 ---
 It's time to register your business for State taxes.
-Doing so will tell the State more about your business and determine what taxes and employer contributions you're liable for.
+Doing so will tell the State more about your business and determine the taxes and employer contributions you're responsible for.

 - - -